 Camilla joined Watsi on January 21st, 2022.
-One year ago, Camilla joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Camilla's most recent donation traveled 3,900 miles to support Fikir, a playful 13-month-old baby from Ethiopia, to treat his birth condition.
+Two years ago, Camilla joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Camilla's most recent donation traveled 5,700 miles to support Sopheap, a 39-year-old farmer from Cambodia, to fund spinal surgery.

 Fikir is a thirteen-month-old baby from Ethiopia.
 He is playful and loves spending time with his mother, playing with other children, and watching cartoons.
 He loves drinking milk and eating foods made from corn flour.
 Fikir has an older brother who is three years old.
 His father works as a shoe-shiner and sells plastic bags and socks.
 His mother used to sell coffee and tea and now stays at home taking care of the children.
 Fikir was born with hypospadias, a congenital abnormality that causes urinary dysfunction.
 Without treatment, he will continue to experience uncomfortable symptoms and will eventually be at risk of cancer and infertility.
 Fortunately, Fikir is scheduled to undergo corrective surgery on March 6th.
 Our medical partner, African Mission Healthcare Foundation, is requesting $1,293 to cover the cost of his procedure and care.
 Fikir's mother said, “Once he gets well, I will educate him.
 I want him to help people in the future.
 I hope he will be a doctor.”